 By incorporating instructions, students can listen to it multiple times, and they are listening to YOU, their teacher, providing those instructions.
 They can hear your tone, pronunciation, etc.

-Adding Audio to Presentations
+4. Adding Audio To Presentations

 Interestingly, it is easier to add audio to Powerpoint than Slides.
 Powerpoint has the option to record audio directly from Powerpoint itself.
 You can also add audio from a file much more easily without the extra step of adding that file to your drive first.